OoDone/multicraft-install-script/README.md

 Change "AllowOverride None" to "AllowOverride All"

-Also change "Options Indexes FollowSymLinks" to Options FollowSymLinks
+Also change "Options Indexes FollowSymLinks" to "Options FollowSymLinks"

 Example of what it should look like: